 So, Who is the Best Factoring Company?

-The better question to ask is “Who is the best factoring company FOR MY BUSINESS?”
-Determining the best factoring company depends on your specific business needs, the invoice dollar amount, and the creditworthiness of your client.
+The better question to ask is “Who is the best factoring company FOR MY CONSTRUCTION BUSINESS?”
+Determining the optimal factoring company depends on your company’s specific business needs, the invoice dollar amount, and the creditworthiness of your client.

-In addition to those, another consideration is working with factoring companies that focus on specific industries vs. “one size fits all” companies.
-Focusing can allow them to better tailor or offer additional, industry-specific services.
-For instance, a construction-specific Factor might suggest an additional service like Material Financing (the pre-purchasing of raw materials) as an addition to, or even as an alternative to, factoring.
+In addition to those, another consideration is working with factoring companies that focus on construction vs. “one size fits all” companies.
+Focusing can allow them to better tailor or offer additional, construction-related services.
+For instance, a construction-specific Factor might suggest additional services like Material Purchasing (the pre-purchasing of materials) as an addition to, or even as an alternative to, factoring.
 Only by being in the industry would they fully understand that problems like material purchases are a major contributing factor to a construction company’s cash flow issues.

 How Do I Know I Can Trust The Factoring Company?

-You’ve researched all the companies’ fees and services.
+You’ve researched and found many companies.
+You have an idea of their fees and list of add-on services.
 But the nagging thought might center around one basic question: “How do I know if the factoring company is trustworthy?”
-While there is no single indicator of trustworthiness many small clues can help you gauge.
+While there is no single indicator of trustworthiness, many small clues can help you gauge.
 Start by visiting a factoring company’s Better Business Bureau page.
 It should quickly give you an idea if this is a company you should be working with.

-Look for proof of awards and industry affiliations for a company.
+Look for proof of awards and industry affiliations can help you determine the best factoring company for your needs.

 Length of time in business can be another indicator.
-After all, if the factoring company was unscrupulous, it wouldn’t have been around for 2, 4, or even 25 years.
+After all, if the factoring company wasn’t trustworthy, it wouldn’t have been around for 2, 4, or even 26 years.

-You might be tempted to take the word of 3rd party websites’ “top factoring companies” lists.
-Keep in mind that not all these sites are impartial — getting on their list might be a paid position, so don’t base your whole decision on these sites.
+You might be tempted to take the word of 3rd party websites’ “top/best factoring companies” lists.
+Be aware that not all these sites are impartial — getting on their list might be a paid position, so don’t base your entire decision on them.

 I Can’t Decide.
 Should I Just Pick the Largest Factoring Company?

 Today, being a larger factoring company does not necessarily offer advantages like it did in the past.
-Larger firms might offer more flexibility and larger funding amounts, while smaller ones focus on specialized knowledge, personalized service, and industry-focused advantages.
-Fit, not size should be your number one deciding factor.
+Larger firms might offer larger funding amounts, while smaller ones focus on specialized knowledge, personalized service, and industry-focused advantages.
+Fit, not size, should be your number one deciding factor.

-Because much of this article talks in generalities, it might be helpful to show how working with a factoring company that is a perfect fit, can really take off the financial handcuffs of a business.
-Of course, we really can’t talk about other companies but can give examples from the 25 years we’ve been offering factoring.
+Because much of this article talks in generalities, it is helpful to illustrate using real-world examples.
+Of course, we can’t talk for other factoring companies, but we can give examples of success stories from the 25+ years we’ve been offering construction invoice factoring – how working with a factoring company that is a perfect fit, can really take off the financial handcuffs of a business.

 A masonry and concrete subcontractor from Atlanta, GA came to us when his funding dried up.
-The bank he consistently used decided that funding the construction industry was simply “too risky” and dropped the account.
+The bank he consistently used decided that funding the construction industry was becoming “too risky” and stopped funding.
 This left him unable to pay for his materials bill.
-Choosing a factoring company that specializes in construction financing, meant he was not only able to pay for the materials for this job but also get funding on future construction projects.
+Working with a factoring company that specializes in construction financing, meant he was not only able to pay for the materials for this project but also would not lose future funding due to his industry.

 This Excavation company took on a project by an out-of-state client and needed to lease equipment locally.
 Because the local leasing firm did not have any history with our client, they wanted payment upon delivery.
 CapitalPlus provided the leasing firm with assurance of payment, allowing the leasing company to provide 45-day terms.
 We quickly funded each monthly invoice and directly paid off the equipment lease totaling $92,000.